martinrist/reactive-with-rxjs-bacon/content.md

 ---

-# History

-- Much early work done by Erik Meijer whilst at MSFT

-- 2012 ACM Paper - 'Your Mouse is a Database'

-- 2009 - Reactive Extensions for .NET released
-    - Subsequently extended to other languages

-- TODO: Add a bit here about Bacon and RxJS

----

 # What We'll Look at Today

-- Introduce bacon.js and contrast it with trad approaches for simple examples
+- Introduce Bacon.js and contrast it with traditional approaches for some simple examples

+--

-- Show some of the common operators on streams
+- Show some of the common basic operators on single streams

-- Talk a bit about RxJS
+    - Filtering events
+    - Transforming events
+    - Accumulating state

+--

+- Move on to talk about our second framework
-    - Implementation of Reactive Extensions for JavaScript
+    - RxJS - an implementation of _Reactive Extensions_ for JavaScript
+    - More complex and powerful than Bacon.js

+--

+- Go through some of the more advanced operators

+--

-- Discuss some of the differences between the two
+- See how RxJS handles some of the more complex use cases

 ---

-# Creating and Subscribing to Event Streams
+# `EventStream`s in Bacon.js

 - Log the x- and y- coordinates of mouse-clicks to the console

+--

-- Traditionally, add an event listener (<a href="examples/example1-mouseClick-trad.html" target="_blank">Example</a>):
+- Traditionally, we'd add an event listener (<a href="examples/example1-mouseClick-trad.html" target="_blank">Example</a>):
 ```javascript
     document.addEventListener("click", console.log);
 ```

+--

 - With Bacon.js (<a href="examples/example1-mouseClick-bacon.html" target="_blank">Example</a>) we use a `EventStream`:
 ```javascript